 such that $y_i$ is the output produced by the $i$-th output neuron, $\Omega(x)$ is the network's output for a given input, $\vartheta_{jk}^{(l)}$ is the $k$-th composition value associated with the $j$-th neuron of the $l$-th layer, while $ w_{hj}^{(l)}$ is the weight arriving at $j$-th neuron.
 In this loss function, $\lambda_1$ and $\lambda_2$ are positive user-specified parameters to control the importance of the bias and regularization terms, respectively.

-Aiming to validate our approach's effectiveness, we can compute feature attribution scores for protected features when $\lambda_2=0$ and $\lambda_2>0$.
+Aiming to validate the effectiveness of our approach, it is possible to compute feature attribution scores for protected features when $\lambda_2=0$ and $\lambda_2>0$.
 In other words, we can study whether the network relies more on protected features when $\lambda_2=0$ than when $\lambda_2>0$.
 Such an experimental study involving more datasets would provide further evidence of the reliability of the knowledge representations generated by the FCP algorithm.